Romiley conveyancing FAQs

 On occasion the initial search results will recommend further searches , for example a mining search.

-To see the total cost of searches on a Romiley house or flat, try our online conveyancing costs calculator.
+To see the total cost of searches on a Romiley house or flat, get a conveyancing quote.

 How long does leasehold conveyancing take?

 Almost every flat in the UK is leasehold.
 The conveyancing for leasehold property can take weeks longer than a freehold property as leasehold transactions involve more work and the landlord or managing agent are involved.

 Varied factors, such as an absent freeholder or missing leasehold documents, can lead to serious delays.

 Leasehold specialists complete the legal work for 100's of leasehold purchases each month.
 With specialist expertise there should be far fewer delays.

 I am buying a new build property in Romiley - what do I need to know?